 Overview of BurmillaOS #

-BurmillaOS is our reaction of us to the End of RancherOS, which was one of the smallest and easiest ways to run docker as every process including services as udev
+BurmillaOS is our reaction to the End of RancherOS, which was one of the smallest and easiest ways to run docker, as every process including services as udev

 or even syslog